Is Seaweed Safe During Pregnancy? (Updated 2026 Guide)

 Why can't you eat seaweed while pregnant?

-You can eat seaweed while pregnant, but it must be in moderation.
-The concern is that brown seaweed contains naturally high levels of iodine that can cause illness if consumed in large quantities.
-Food safety authorities advise pregnant and breastfeeding women to eat no more than one serving per week of brown seaweed varieties.
-Excessive iodine can disrupt your baby's thyroid development, potentially causing hypothyroidism that affects neurodevelopment.
+You can eat seaweed while pregnant, but it should be limited rather than avoided entirely.
+The concern is the naturally high iodine content in seaweed, especially brown varieties like kelp.
+Food safety authorities advise pregnant women to eat no more than one serving per week of brown seaweed because excessive iodine can cause thyroid problems in newborns.
+Nori and other red or green seaweeds are lower in iodine and can be enjoyed more frequently in small amounts.

 Can I eat seaweed salad while pregnant?